 18. Be Grateful – Several studies indicate that writing in a gratitude journal before bed can improve your sleep, helping to fall asleep faster and sleep longer.

 19. Go Outdoors!
 No, not at nighttime.
 Exposure to natural light during the day can also help to regulate your circadian rhythm.
 Some experts recommend a short walk in the morning.

 20. So Very Cherry – Did you know that people who drank 8 ounces Tart Cherry Juice in the morning were able to sleep an average of 84 minutes longer that night than when they drank a placebo?
 I love adding it to my smoothies, but one of my favorite natural ways to sleep better is to simply have a very small glass just before bed.

 21. Oil Up!
 You know I love my essential oils, and I’m a HUGE fan of using them for sleep.
 Check out this post to learn more: Essential Oils for Sleep.

 22. Try Yoga!
 Yoga is a great way to relieve tension and help you have a more restful night’s sleep.
 Check out this post on the 10 Best Yoga Poses for Sleep.

 23. Stick to a Schedule – We are so good about having bedtimes for children, but as adults we often forget this.
-To keep your circadian rhythms functioning properly, a consistent sleep schedule is necessary.
+One of the easiest ways to sleep better is to keep a consistent sleep schedule.
+This keeps your circadian rhythms functioning properly.